-And so, as an experiment, a few weeks ago I switched off my website, my twitter, my facebook.
-I wanted to pull out the plugs and the leads and the cable from my head, to go into airplane mode, and see what it felt like.
-And as I suspected I found that any interested thought, idea, event, view, article, video, anything, would create an impulse to ‘share’ or to ‘tweet’ or to blog about, each one unsatisfiable.
-I don’t think social media makes us happy, it is a monster, and animal, one that creeps under your skin and into your brain, effecting and warping your mind to the point where you are nothing but an app, your experiences sucked up for who knows what, maybe bones for some future cyber archaeologist.
+And so, as an experiment, a few weeks ago I switched off my website, my Twitter, my Facebook.
+I wanted to pull out the plugs and the leads and the cable from my head, to go into aeroplane mode, and see what it felt like.
+And as I suspected I found that any interesting thought, idea, event, view, article, video, anything, would create an impulse to ‘share’ or to ‘tweet’ or blog about, each one unsatisfiable.
+I don’t think social media makes us happy, it is a monster, and animal, one that creeps under your skin and into your brain, affecting and warping your mind to the point where you are nothing but an app, your experiences sucked up for who knows what, maybe bones for some future cyber archaeologist.
 And so I switched it all off.

 But it’s not that easy is it, the proof being here I am again.
 When you’re part of the machine, switch it off and your emails dry up, switch it off and people worry, they email to see if you’re OK, your passing like a soft suicide.
 And then there is the missing of it all, the community, the friendship, the privilege of having your thoughts read and appreciated, being part of it all, the unreal world.
 There is a comfort within the gears of the machine, comfort like sugar, oh so nice even when you know it’s a poison that rots you away.